contagon/handbook/handbook/6-stake-leadership.md

 Members of these presidencies have the following responsibilities:

 * Serve on the stake council (presidents only).
 Participate in efforts to build faith and strengthen individuals and families in the stake.
 * Orient newly called ward organization presidencies.
-This includes providing instruction from [1–4](https://www.churchofjesuschrist.org/study/manual/general-handbook/1-work-of-salvation-and-exaltation?lang=eng) in this handbook and the chapter for their organization.
+This includes providing instruction from [chapters 1–4](1-work-of-salvation-and-exaltation.md) in this handbook and the chapter for their organization.
 * Offer ongoing support and instruction.
 Communicate with ward organization presidencies regularly to learn of their needs, discuss the needs of the members they serve, and communicate information from the stake presidency.
 Arrange with ward leaders to visit their meetings and classes periodically.
 * Instruct ward organization presidencies during stake leadership meetings (see [29.3.4](29-meetings-in-the-church.md#2934-stake-leadership-meetings)).
 These are generally held once a year.
 The stake presidency may authorize a second meeting if it would not create a burden for participants.
 Bishops may request additional instruction for ward organization presidencies.
 * Counsel together regularly in their own presidency meetings (if counselors are called).
 Communicate regularly with the member of the stake presidency responsible for their service.